RaghavPeri/ai-mvp-portfolio/legal-rag-chatbot/README.md

 This MVP uses Retrieval-Augmented Generation (RAG) to answer legal questions from a pre-uploaded PDF (e.g., "Tenant Rights").
 The user enters a question in Google Sheets.
 The backend finds relevant sections from the document using vector similarity and returns a GPT-generated response — written directly back into the same Sheet.

+⚠️ Note: The Google Sheet linked in the `.ipynb` file is **read-only** for demo purposes.
+You can duplicate it to your own Drive for live testing.

 ## 💡 What It Does
 - Loads and chunks a legal PDF into overlapping segments using LangChain
 - Embeds the chunks using OpenAI's embedding model